pubkey/eth-crypto/tutorials/creating-transactions.md

         from: identity.address, // sender address
         to: '0x86Fa049857E0209aa7D9e616F7eb3b3B78ECfdb0', // reciever address
         value: 1000000000000000000, // amount of wei we want to send (= 1 ether)
+        nonce: 0, // incremental tx-number.
+Add +1 for every transaction you do
         gasPrice: 5000000000,
         gasLimit: 21000 // normal gasLimit for code-less transactions };